السلام عليكم ورحمة الله وبركاته

 I started blogging at The Purple Journal then moved to my own domain here in February 2011.
 The idea of blogging began when I returned from my very first trip to India.
 I came home with tons of stories, memories, and photographs that I knew I had to document somewhere.

-It all began as personal blog where I’d write about anything: family, conversations, disasters in the kitchen, my neighbors.
+It all began as personal blog where I’d write about anything: family, conversations, disasters in the kitchen, my neighbours.
 I was still quite new in Dubai so the posts reflected observations from an excited young woman who was starting a new phase in life.
 A woman who took cringe-worthy photographs and still thought it was decent enough to be posted online!

 Gradually, as the number of my readers grew, so did I as a blogger.
 My blog has finally found its niche: halal travel, with lots of honest hotel and restaurant reviews.
 This blog hopes to help you maximize your paid time off and inspire you to travel and explore!